KyleRego/KyleRego.github.io/collections/_software_development_notes/unity-notes.markdown

 After selecting a GameObject, the Y key opens the Transform gizmo.

+# Importing assets

+Assets can be downloaded for free or purchased from both the web and the Unity Asset Store.

+A texture for the terrain should be an image with a repeating pattern such the image can be reused over the whole terrain without there being obvious borders between the repeated images.

 {% include book_attribution.html
   book_title = "Hands-On Unity 2022 Game Development, Third Edition"
   book_author = "Nicolas Alejandro Borromeo"